confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-table-as-select.md

     messages.
 The use case will determine if these ordering guarantees are acceptable.

-Joins to tables must use the table's PRIMARY KEY as the join criteria: none primary key joins are [not yet supported](https://github.com/confluentinc/ksql/issues/4424).
+Joins to tables must use the table's PRIMARY KEY as the join criteria: non-key joins are [not yet supported](https://github.com/confluentinc/ksql/issues/4424).
 For more information, see [Join Event Streams with ksqlDB](../joins/join-streams-and-tables.md).